bitbasher/MCAD/README.markdown

 accomodate the community as much as possible in this.
 If for any reason you want collaborator access, just ask.
-Looking for new co-maintainers, there are lots of fixes and additions spread in different forks, would be nice to have have the best of them consolidated here
+Looking for new co-maintainers, there are lots of fixes and additions spread in different forks, would be nice to have have the best of them consolidated here.
+See: https://github.com/SolidCode/MCAD/issues/22

 Github is fun (and easy), but I can include code submissions and other improvements directly, and have already included code from various sources